ukuhl/BiasBackfiresXAI2025/README.md

 ## How to cite

 When Bias Backfires: The Modulatory Role of Counterfactual Explanations on the Adoption of Algorithmic Bias in XAI-Supported Human Decision-Making.
-Submitted to XAI 2025.
+Accepted at The 3rd World Conference on eXplainable Artificial Intelligence (XAI 2025).

 ```
 @inproceedings{